Online Activities & Resources

 The hub’s recreational opportunities include virtual activities that cover physical activity, sports, arts, culture and heritage, in addition to wellness resources for all ages.

-- Online: Select one of the buttons to browse and register for online programs by age, including fitness classes
+- Online: Select a blue button below to browse and register for online programs by age, including fitness classes

 - Phone: Registration Call Centre at 604-276-4300, Monday-Friday, 8:30am-5:00pm

 The City is reopening services, amenities and facilities impacted by COVID-19 with a carefully planned approach.
-Select the link below for all programs.
+Select the link below to browse and register for all programs.